vagmcs/Optimus/CONTRIBUTING.md

 of a feature, in order to have implementations that are clean in terms of user experience and development friendliness, well-documented (documentation and examples) and well-tested (unit tests, example code).

-There are two main branches, master and develop.
+There are two main branches, main and develop.
 The former, contains the stable versions of Optimus, thus it is not related to active development version, pull requests and hot-fixes.
-The code in master branch is considered as frozen.
+The code in main branch is considered as frozen.
 Even in situations of hot-fixes or minor improvements we prefer to fix them in the development version first.
 The latter, develop branch, contains the latest development snapshot of Optimus.
 We strongly suggest to work your contributions over the develop branch.